Arthur Dake: Biography

 In 1931, Dake tied for 1st-3rd with Akiba Rubinstein and Frederick Yates, in Antwerp.
 In 1932, he tied for 3rd-5th, after Alexander Alekhine and Kashdan, in Pasadena.
 He defeated World Champion Alekhine in their game at Pasadena, becoming the first American to do so.
 In 1934, he took 3rd in the U.S. Open Chess Championship.
 In 1934, he tied for 3rd-4th in Syracuse (Samuel Reshevsky won).
 In 1934, he tied for 2nd-3rd in the Manhattan Chess Club Championship.
 In 1934/35, he tied for 1st-3rd with Kashdan and Fine in Mexico City.
 In 1935, he took 2nd, behind Fine, in the U.S. Open.
 In 1936, he tied for 6-7th in the first U.S. Championship.
 In 1936, he tied for 2nd-3rd, behind Horowitz, in the U.S. Open.
 In 1938, he tied for 6-7th in the second U.S. Championship.

 He had met his wife Helen on the return ocean liner trip from Warsaw in 1935.
 During the worldwide depression they moved back to Portland, where Dake had a career with the Oregon Department of Motor Vehicles for more than 30 years.

 Dake was a member of a U. S. Team which went to Moscow in 1946.
 He drew his two games against Soviet grandmaster Andreas Lilienthal.
 In 1950, Dake played board 6 for the US in a radio match against Yugoslavia.
 He scored one draw and one loss against Stojan Puc.
 In 1952, he tied for 4th-5th in Hollywood (Svetozar Gligorić won).
 In 1954, Dake lost one game to David Bronstein in USA - USSR Match.

-During the 1950s Dake played three times in the Oregon Open taking 1st place in 1953, 1958 and 1959 and participated twice in the US Open, Milwaukie 1953 and Long Beach 1955.
+During the 1950s Dake played three times in the Oregon Open taking 1st place in 1953, 1958 and 1959 and participated twice in the US Open, Milwaukee 1953 and Long Beach 1955.
 During the 1960s he did not play any tournament chess.

 After retiring from the DMV he returned to chess and participated five times in the international Louis D. Statham Tournaments at Lone Pine, California.
 There he defeated, among others, GM Levente Lengyel in 1974 and GM Kenneth Rogoff in 1976.
 Rogoff eventually tied for second place behind former world champion Tigran Petrosian.
 In 1975 Dake drew the eventual tournament winner GM Vladimir Liberzon.

 In the 1987 US Open, held at Portland, Oregon, Dake's home town, he scored 8-4 (at the age of 77).
 He donated his personal chess library to the Portland Chess Club where he was an active member.

 He was awarded the International Master title in 1954, and received the honorary Grandmaster title in 1986 in recognition of his results in the 1930s.
 In 1991 he was inducted into the US Chess Hall of Fame.
 He was the oldest competitive chess grandmaster in history, and died in 2000 at age 90.
 Dake spent his last night playing blackjack in the Sands Regency Casino in Reno Nevada.
 He died of natural causes.

 Casey Bush wrote the book Grandmaster from Oregon on Dake's chess career and life.